 - CSIRO’s publication performance continues to be very strong, both domestically and internationally.

-- CSIRO’s publication collaboration level is 61per cent nationally and 52 per cent internationally.
+- CSIRO’s publication collaboration level is 64 per cent nationally and 55 per cent internationally.

-- CSIRO produces 10 per cent of Australia’s publications in agricultural sciences, the environment and ecology, space sciences, geosciences, plant & animal sciences and material sciences.
+- CSIRO produces 10 per cent of Australia’s publications in each of these fields: agricultural sciences, the environment and ecology, space sciences, geosciences, plant & animal sciences.

 - CSIRO licenses one third of all its IP assets to about 290 different entities, both local and international, resulting in over 300 unique licenses.